andreww1011/jmud/README.md

 ## Advanced Features

-- Make your code precision agnostic using the `Scalar` and `Expression` classes.
+- Make your code numerical implementation agnostic using the `Scalar` and `Expression` classes.
 - Represent measurements in alternative scales (e.g. °F, dB) using `Scales`.
 - Implement your own number type by implementing `Field`, and use it in concrete calculations of measurements.